songtaoshi/large-scale-lm-tutorials/README.md

 # large-scale-modeling-examples
-Examples for large scale transformers modeling (for KISTi)
+Examples of large scale transformers modeling (for KISTi)